 In August 2014, Beijing Momo IT was qualified as a software enterprise.
-As such, Beijing Momo IT will be exempt from income taxes for two years beginning in their first profitable year followed by a tax rate of 12.5% for the succeeding three years.
-As Beijing Momo IT was still in accumulated loss position, the applicable tax rate for the years ended December 31, 2012, 2013 and 2014 was still 25%.
+As such, Beijing Momo IT will be exempt from income taxes for two years beginning in its first profitable year followed by a tax rate of 12.5% for the succeeding three years.
+For the years ended December 31, 2013 and 2014, as Beijing Momo IT was in accumulated loss position, the applicable tax rate was 25%.
+Beijing Momo IT enjoyed two-year income tax exemptions starting from 2015 to 2016, followed by a reduced income tax rate of 12.5% for the subsequent three years from 2017 to 2019.